leamare/D2-LRG-lrg2/README.md

 # Dota 2 League Report Generator (D2-LRG-lrg2)

+**IMPORTANT**

+This is the **lrg2** version that won't be updated any further.

+For new releases look for leamare/D2-LRG-Simon repository or issue #102.

+D2-LRG-Simon will feature major performance improvements, new features, API, WAY BETTER code that will be rewritten from scratch and with all the features in mind.
+This version was written as I was going on with the idea so it was initially just a shitty PHP script and it got bigger eventually.
+There are a lot of relics of that and it's pretty hard to work with all this stuff.

+If you're reading this before LRG-Simon was finished - the first working version should be ready sometime in September.

 ## Current version: 2.4.0

 **D2-LRG** (for short) is a tool for fetching stats for dota matches and forming fancy stats pages with every data you may need.

-This is **lrg2** version that won't be updated any further.
-For new releases look for D2-LRG-Simon repository or issue #102.

 ### Features
 * Fetching data from OpenDota